 - 4.8 The effects of Policy SB1 in relation to Stafford in relation to SA objectives concerning the economy and vitality of settlements (SA objectives 1, 2 and 4) and access to facilities and services (SA objectives 3, 4, 7, and 16) are generally positive.
-The settlement boundary includes allocations for housing and employment which supports the town centre, and its role within Staffordshire. - 4.9 The SA has highlighted the significant positive effect in relation to SA objective 6: To ensure that everyone has the opportunity of a decent and affordable home, which will be helped through of the expansion of the settlement boundaries to accommodate significant levels of new housing and associated levels of affordable housing. - 4.10 Significant expansion of the settlement boundary to accommodate new housing and employment will lead to a mixed effect on the SA objectives which seek to reduce society's contribution to climate change, protect and enhance biodiversity and protect, enhance and restore landscapes, townscapes and historic assets and character (SA objectives 11, 12, and 15). - 4.11 Whilst there will be some loss of biodiversity and potential impact on historic assets during construction, policies within the Plan for Stafford Borough will help mitigate potential negative effects, and may lead to minor positive effects through enhancement measures.
+The settlement boundary includes allocations for housing and employment which supports the town centre, and its role within Staffordshire. - 4.9 The SA has highlighted the significant positive effect in relation to SA objective 6: To ensure that everyone has the opportunity of a decent and affordable home, which will be helped through of the expansion of the settlement boundaries to accommodate significant levels of new housing and associated levels of affordable housing.
+The potential significant positive effect is uncertain because there may be uncertainty in the specific timing of delivering necessary infrastructure due to certain issues including current funding sources. - 4.10 Significant expansion of the settlement boundary to accommodate new housing and employment will lead to a mixed effect on the SA objectives which seek to reduce society's contribution to climate change, protect and enhance biodiversity and protect, enhance and restore landscapes, townscapes and historic assets and character (SA objectives 11, 12, and 15).

-- 4.12 In relation to SA objectives 9 (noise and light pollution), 13 (soil) and 14 (water quality), the impacts of construction of housing and employment development (for which the land has been identified within the revised settlement boundary) have been considered, leading to a minor negative impact in relation to these objectives.
+- 4.11 Whilst there will be some loss of biodiversity and potential impact on historic assets during construction, policies within the Plan for Stafford Borough will help mitigate potential negative effects, and may lead to minor positive effects through enhancement measures. - 4.12 In relation to SA objectives 9 (noise and light pollution), 13 (soil) and 14 (water quality), the impacts of construction of housing and employment development (for which the land has been identified within the revised settlement boundary) have been considered, leading to a minor negative impact in relation to these objectives.
 However, there are policies and other planning and environmental legislation to mitigate such effects leading to the minor negative effect being uncertain. - 4.13 There are some SA objectives (8, 16, 17, 18, 19 and 20) which are not of relevance to this policy, and have therefore been scored as having no effect.